aadityabagga/dur/README.md

-Dur(ation) is a C program to find the difference between 2 dates.
+dur (short for duration) is a C program to find the difference between 2 dates.

 # Usage